 The curriculum of the UT Tyler University Honors Program is carefully shaped to ensure that classes never exceed 25 students.
 Instructors are UT Tyler faculty selected on the basis of their demonstrated teaching excellence.
-All faculty are active scholars publishing in their disciplines.
+All faculty are scholars active in their disciplines.

-The Honors curriculum is divided into three parts: the Honors core, contact courses and the Honors project.
+The Honors curriculum is divided into three parts: the Honors core, contact courses/Honors in the Major, and the Honors project.
 Below are brief descriptions of each of the parts that comprise the Honors curriculum: